mbridak/not1mm/README.md

 ## Recent Changes

+- [24-9-11-1] Fixed high clock cycle usage from the FlDigiWatcher class.
 - [24-9-11] Fixed the HamQTH call lookups.
 - [24-9-10-2] Removed mapping of FM to PH in the ARRL VHF Cabrillo logs
 - [24-9-10-1] ft8_watcher now used default WSJT-X Multicast address and port.